Artus de Cossé

-Artus de Cossé-Brissac (1512–1582), lord of Gonnor and Comte de Secondigny, was a Marshal of France, an office he was elevated to in 1567.
+Artus de Cossé, seigneur de Gonnor and Comte de Secondigny (1512–1582), was a Marshal of France, an office he was elevated to in 1567.
 He served to administer the armies finances during the first of the French Wars of Religion and would lead the royal army in its pursuit of the Prince of Condé during the second civil war.
 His failure to catch the army led to his dismissal from overall royal command.
 During the third civil war he would again lead troops, beating a small Protestant force, before being defeated in the final days of the war at Arney-le-Duc.
 His long history of Politique leanings would push him into the orbit of the Malcontents for which he would be arrested in 1574.
 In 1576 he would be released and restored to favour before he died in 1582.

 Family and early life

 The Cossé family was ennobled in the fourteenth century.
-Artus de Cossé-Brissac was the brother of the Marshal Brissac who had been elevated to the title during the reign of Henri II of France, he would predecease Cossé, dying in 1563.
-The two boys had been raised in the royal household at Blois, as their father, René de Cossé-Brissac and mother Charlotte Gouffier de Boisy were governors for the royal children of Francis I of France.
-As such the two were enfants d'honneur.
+Artus de Cossé was the brother of the Marshal Brissac who had been elevated to the title during the reign of Henri II of France, he would predecease Cossé, dying in 1563.
+The two boys had been raised in the royal household at Blois, as their father, René de Cossé and mother Charlotte Gouffier de Boisy were governors for the royal children of François I. As such the two were enfants d'honneur.

 Reign of Henri II

 Cossé fell into the orbit of Anne de Montmorency as a client after his former childhood playmate had become king.
 When Metz was taken by the French in 1552, the king wanted to appoint Marshal Vielleville as its governor, but Montmorency strongly objected, and proposed Cossé.
 The king conceded to this choice.
 Frustrated by his defeat at Metz the emperor struck back the following year, in April 1553 his army razed Thérouanne.
-In the wake of this embarrassment, Francis, Duke of Guise was able to leverage the disfavour Montmorency fell into to have Cossé replaced with Vielleville as governor of Metz.
+In the wake of this embarrassment, the duke of Guise was able to leverage the disfavour Montmorency fell into to have Cossé replaced with Vielleville as governor of Metz.